junesirius/junesirius.github.io/_posts/Supernatural/2026-05-28-SPN-01-18-what-if-Sam-was-killed-by-Shtriga.md

 ---
 layout: post
-title: 【Destiel】S01E18 What if 6-year-old Sam was killed by the Shtriga that night
+title: 【Destiel】S01E18 What if 6-year-old Sam was killed by the Shtriga that night（大纲文）
 date: 2026-05-28 00:58
 categories: ["SPN"]
 characters: ["Castiel", "Dean Winchester", "Sam Winchester", "John Winchester"]